VictorFilimonov/aerothemeplazma/README.md

 1. Improve the Seven Start menu plasmoid
     1. If possible, make the sidebar entries configurable
     2. If possible, make the top-right icon stick out of the Start menu (I have not found a way to make this happen yet sadly)
-    3. If possible, make the top-right icon change depending on which sidebar is hovered over.
+    3. If possible, make the top-right icon change depending on which sidebar is hovered over
-	4. If possible, make the plasmoid menu representation use custom SVGs for skinning support, and more accurate theming
+	4. If possible, make the plasmoid menu representation use custom SVGs for skin support, and more accurate theming
+	5. Add a sidebar feature which includes recent items and actions for each application
 2. Improve the icon theme
 3. Implement window reflections
-4. Add 32 bit support (QGtkStyle and Smaragd)
-5. Replace QGtkStyle with a better Widget visual style, ideally a QWindowsVistaStyle Linux port if possible
+4. Replace QGtkStyle with a better Widget visual style, ideally a QWindowsVistaStyle Linux port if possible
-6. Give the Show Desktop plasmoid a proper button texture from Windows 7
-7. Improve plasma theme to look more accurate (plasmoid representations, notifications, tooltips, etc)
+6. Improve plasma theme to look more accurate (plasmoid representations, notifications, tooltips, etc)
+7. Fix AeroColorMixer
+8. Rework the SevenTasks context menu
+9. Add vertical taskbar support